 The Japanese keywords hack typically creates new pages with Japanese text on the target site in randomly generated directory names.
 These pages are monetized using affiliate links to stores selling fake brand merchandise and then shown in Google search.
 Sometimes the accounts of the hackers get added in Search Console as site owners.

 Cloaked Keywords Hack

-The cloaked keywords and link hack automatically creates many pages with nonsensical sentence, links, and images.
+The cloaked keywords and link hack automatically create many pages with nonsensical sentences, links, and images.
 These pages sometimes contain basic template elements from the original site, so at first glance, the pages might look like normal parts of the target site until you read the content.
 In this type of attack, hackers usually use cloaking techniques to hide the malicious content and make the injected page appear as part of the original site or a 404 error page.
-Learn more on how to fix this type of hack.

 Prevention is Key

 The best approach to secure your site is to take a preventative approach.
 You can read more about how to identify vulnerabilities on your site in Google’s hacked help guide.
 In the Google blog post Top ways websites get hacked by spammers, Google outlined the following six ways that websites get hacked by spammers:

 The key is to create a strong password, not use the same password across multiple web properties, and use additional security tools like two-factor authentication or if you use G Suite, setup Google Apps SAML SSO.

 Keep an eye open for security updates to software you use, old software that hasn’t been updated may be missing an essential patch to account for a serious vulnerability.
 You should make sure to check for updates on a regular basis, add in your calendar daily updates check.